-Planners Network Chapter at UIUC (PNC)
+Planners Network Chapter at UIUC (PN)

 The Planners Network Chapter at UIUC is an organization of students, faculty, professionals and other activist planners involved in community development for social justice.

 Collectively we ascribe to the international organization of the Planners Network statement principals set forth below:

 "We believe that planning should be a tool for allocating resources and developing the environment to eliminate the great inequalities of wealth and power in our society,